 Tempted enough to explore the Latin Quarters of Fonteinhas?
 Get a complete guide to this area in this detailed blog of mine.

 Enjoy an Offbeat Stay in a Latin Quarter

 While most of us run on a budget, a few of the Latin homes converted into heritage hotels (Check some 3 stars hotel Goa here) would really give you a taste of the Portuguese lifestyle worth its prices.
-During my last trip to Goa, I literally missed staying in one of these cute little houses which are like heritage museums in themselves.
+During my last trip to Goa, I literally missed staying in one of these cute little houses.
+They are like heritage museums in themselves.
 Moreover, interacting with the hosts and listening to the stories of the bygone era is like some choco-chips on the top of an ice-cream.